CH101 - The First CenturyThe Primitive Church - 30 - 100 AD

 The reason for this discussion on James, Paul, and the Jerusalem Council is to understand the struggle of the early church with respect to the issue of the Gentile believers.
 The first Christians, and the initial leadership, was Jewish.
 By the late 50's Paul's evangelistic reach into the Gentile world had grown to such an extent that Christianity was becoming more Gentile than Jewish.
 It was Paul's custom to appoint leadership in each church when he left for his next destination.
 As Paul's Gentile churches grew in number, the leadership base grew and the Jewish leadership in Jerusalem probably felt their influence diminishing.

-"James the Just" vs the Apostle Paul
+James the Just vs Paul

 Pseudo-Clementine Literature (more to be added....)